eonil/SQLite3/README.md

 --------------------------
 According to [SQLite3 manual](http://www.sqlite.org/datatype3.html),
 all integers are 8-byte signed integer in memory.
-And variable size in disk, but the size of storage size is not deterministic.
+And variable size in disk, but the size in storage is not deterministic.
 So I just treat all integers are just 8-byte signed integer.

 But actually, SQLite3 API function uses just `int` or `long long` type